November Overview

-This is the start of the peak season for the beaches and islands along the west coast so expect blue skies and minimal rain.
-Over on the east coast, the deterioration in weather and sea conditions mean that alot of hotels and resort will close – re-opening in March.
+November marks the start of peak season for the beaches and islands along Malaysia's west coast so expect blue skies and minimal rain.
+Over on the east coast, the deterioration in weather and sea conditions mean that many hotels and resorts will close – re-opening in March.

 East Coast